-Meryl Schumacker, CG®
+Meryl Schumacker, Certified Genealogist®

 Meryl earned the Board for Certification of Genealogists’ Certified Genealogist® credential in 2018.
 She completed continuing education in methodology and advanced genetic genealogy through Boston University’s Genealogical Research Certificate Program, the Institute of Genealogy and Historical Research (IGHR), and the Genealogical Research Institute of Pittsburgh (GRIP).
 In 2017, Meryl was awarded the Walter Lee Sheppard Jr. Prize (BCG/IGHR) and the Association of Professional Genealogists’ Young Professional Scholarship.
 She serves on the editorial staff for Onboard, published quarterly by the Board for Certification of Genealogists.